JasterV/grpc-slides/docs/learning_grpc.md

 note:

-Here we implement the authentication logic, we are not implementing yet the service trait.

-I've simplified the code for the sake of the slide.
+- Code is simplified for the sake of the slide.

-We assume that `make_unauthorized_response` will build a gRPC unauthorized response.
+- let's assume that `make_unauthorized_response` will build an unauthorized response.

 ---

-## Authentication service
+## Authorization service

 ```rust
 use std::task::{Context, Poll};